Torrey Peters

 Short Bio

 Torrey Peters is the author of the bestselling novel Detransition, Baby (Random House, 2021), which was a finalist for the 2021 National Book Critics Circle Award for the John Leonard Prize, longlisted for the Women’s Prize, and was a Roxane Gay’s Audacious Book Club Pick.
 She is also the author of the novellas Infect Your Friends and Loved Ones and The Masker.
+Her newest book, Stag Dance, is forthcoming from Random House in 2025.
 Peters holds an MFA from the University of Iowa and a Masters in Comparative Literature from Dartmouth.
 She splits her time between Brooklyn and an off-grid cabin in Vermont.

 Visit Author WebsiteVideos